sharmavins23/Bombot/README.md

 When you wish to test your code in a more production-oriented way, simply run `npm start`.
 This will compile the JavaScript files and run those instead.

-# TODOs

-The following are a series of commands and functionalities that need to be added.

-## Meta

-- Add a gamma step in the pipeline deploying to the development bot.
-If faulty images are pushed, they force Watchtower to crash; Catching faulty images (that may build on local, but don't on Docker) should assist in reducing failures.

-## General commands

-- Wordcloud functionality (and saved storage in a persistent duck-db)
-- Help command
-- Links with embeds, to bypass Discord's faulty nature

-## Old functionality - To be ported over

-- Spotify functionality
-- Automatic 'pog' and tatsumaki reactions

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a